K-12

 The Menard Center for the Study of Institutions and Innovation at the University of Wisconsin-Stout, in partnership with the Jack Miller Center, is hosting a one-day symposium in Menomonie for Wisconsin teachers.

 The symposium will focus on the First Amendment, free expression rights, and the practice of civil dialogue, particularly in the classroom.
-Sessions will be led by Dr. Tim Shiell, Professor Emeritus at UW-Stout, and Dr. Eric Giordano, the Director of the Wisconsin Institute for Public Policy and Service.
-JMC’s Teacher Programs Manager, Emilee McHorney, will also lead an application session on teaching key First Amendment concepts and cases to middle and high school students.
+Sessions will be led by Tim Shiell and Afton Greco of UW-Stout, Eric Giordano of the Wisconsin Institute for Public Policy and Service, and JMC Teacher Programs Manager Emilee McHorney, who will lead a classroom application session on teaching key First Amendment concepts and cases to middle and high school students.

-Participants will receive a $200 stipend for completion of the symposium.
+Participants will receive a $200 stipend upon completion of the symposium.

-There will be a one-hour virtual follow-up session to this symposium in November.
+There will be a one-hour virtual follow-up session to this symposium later in the fall.
 Participants who attend the follow-up session will receive an additional $100 stipend.